SimpleSer/Coursera/README.md

-# Please read htis for my assignment
+# Please read this for my assignment
 * Sorry, I broke my gh-pages.
 If possible fork this directory or download it to your computer to see my work, please.